In this Article

 It’s necessary to be involved and concerned about your child’s school life, and the best way to do that is to have a great rapport with their teacher.
 A good parent-teacher meeting will be fruitful when all points are discussed, and a plan of action is put in place for execution!

-Teachers are always looking forward to having a discussion with parents who have an interest and are concerned in their child’s progress at school.
+Teachers are always looking forward to having a discussion with parents who have an interest and are concerned about their child’s progress at school.
 Your child’s performance is both yours and the teacher’s shared responsibility.